HVAC and humidity-sensitive materials

 Humidity levels play a crucial role in maintaining a comfortable and healthy environment.
 Improper humidity levels can lead to various issues such as mold growth, respiratory problems, and damage to furniture and electronics.
 To ensure optimal humidity levels, it is essential to follow these best practices:

-READ MORE Role of HVAC in humidity regulation
+READ MORE HVAC and humidity in laboratories

 1. Regular Maintenance and Inspection of HVAC Systems